Short-term business loans

 What is the minimum I will need to apply?

 As short-term business loans are often used when a business needs fast access to cash, specialist lenders won’t require extensive documentation to assess your application.
-The minimum requirements for a short-term business loan in Australia are:
+The minimum requirements in Australia are:

 - An ABN

 - A minimum business-operating time of six months